roman-bachmann/HFEL0010-Norwegian-History/Introdution to Norwegian History.md

 ### Ting

 A Ting was a legal assembly, where all free men would meet and settle disputes, that were destabilising society (Settlements in court).
 Whoever could gather the most support would win the dispute.
 People would go to the legal assembly with their chieftain and support him.
-Therefor it was important to have a lot of people loyal to the chieftain.
+Therefore it was important to have a lot of people loyal to the chieftain.
 More influential people could influence the outcome more, since there was no strict laws.

 ### Introducing laws